-We offer daily departures during the summer season, starting at 12am.
+We offer daily departures during the summer season.
 Unless otherwise agreed, we will paddle down the Alta River.

 However, we can also offer this adventure on calm lakes.
 In such cases, we travel to Kvenvik west of Alta.
 Read more about this alternative near the bottom of this article.